cwaage/cs50_labs/README.md

 ## Mini Lab
 ### Formatted Printing and Operators

 This mini lab is designed to give you hands on practice with printf() and math operators.

+Use this Guide and the TODO notes in the code's comments to complete the tasks in each section.

 Compile and run after each section to check if your code is working correctly.

 There is no `check50` for this assignment, but you can run `help50` when you compile your program:

 ```
-$ help50 make mini_lab_0.c
+$ help50 make unit1_practice_lab_0.c
 ```

-{% next %}
+{% next (First TODO) %}

 ### Practice with Formatted printing and get functions.